Barry Minkow: Church fraud guilty plea

 On June 14, 2011; KGTV in San Diego interviewed several members of Minkow's former church, who said Minkow swindled them.
 One woman said Minkow asked her for $300,000, purportedly to help finance a movie about his redemption story.

 On January 22, 2014, Minkow pleaded guilty to one count each of conspiracy to commit bank fraud, wire fraud, mail fraud and to defraud the federal government.
 He admitted to embezzling over $3 million in donations to Community Bible Church from 2001 to 2011.
 He opened unauthorized bank accounts purportedly on the church's behalf, forged signatures on church checks, diverted money from legitimate church accounts for his personal use, and charged unauthorized personal expenses on church credit cards.
 He also concealed $890,000 of income and $250,000 in taxes from the IRS.
 Among his victims were a widower who gave $75,000 to fund a supposed hospital in Sudan to honor his wife after she died of cancer, and a woman who gave Minkow $300,000 that would have otherwise gone to help raise her teenage granddaughter.

 On April 28, 2014, Judge Michael Anello sentenced Minkow to five years in prison, the maximum possible sentence under his plea bargain.
-It is to be served after Minkow completes his sentence for securities fraud.
+The sentence ran consecutively with his earlier sentence for securities fraud.
 While Minkow's attorneys asked for a sentence of forty-one months, Anello felt obligated to impose the maximum for what he called a "despicable, inexcusable crime."
 On June 2, Minkow reached an agreement with federal prosecutors that called for him to pay $3.4 million in restitution.
 This will potentially be a ruinous amount for Minkow, on top of the restitution he still owes Lennar, Union Bank and the ZZZZ Best victims.
 Earlier, he said that the $26 million restitution for the ZZZZ Best scam alone was large enough that he would be writing restitution checks to the victims for the rest of his life.
 As a result of his latest sentence, Minkow was released on June 6, 2019.